Support the good work of Happiness House in the Finger Lakes community.

 The importance of family is an essential part of Happiness House residential programs.
 We value those who live at our homes and their families.
 As a team we believe that we provide a safe, clean and respectful home environment.
 We work with the individuals to help them reach their goals.
 The home setting allows for group and individual goal-oriented activities, recreational activities, social interaction, nutritious meals, as well as rest and relaxation.
 The residential staff provides transportation and support with medical appointments and community outings.
-If you would like more information on this service, please call Tiffany Yancey at (585) 526-7023 or email@example.com.
+If you would like more information on this service, please call Nicole Cilento at firstname.lastname@example.org.

 Happiness House offers a community and home-based community habilitation service to individuals with developmental disabilities who would like to improve or maintain their ability to live independently.
 The service can be provided on a one-to-one basis or in a group setting.
 Individuals may choose to work on a wide range of goals including: educational, daily living, socialization, community integration, or health/wellness.
 Goals are based on the individual's personal interests.
 The focus of our community habilitation service is to find meaningful activities which assist the individual with achieving their goals.

 For more information about Happiness House Community Habilitation Services, please call Kileen Smith at (585) 394-9510 or email@example.com.

 Happiness House offers respite services to individuals with developmental disabilities who are at least three years old and live in a home with at least one family member or caregiver.
 A skilled respite provider can come to the home and provide one-to-one care for the individual while their family/caregiver takes a break.
 This service can be provided in the home or out in the community.

 For more information about Happiness House Respite Services, please contact Kileen Smith at (585) 394-9510 or firstname.lastname@example.org.